-• Public Works manages numerous County unincorporated area and Countywide award-winning solid waste reduction and recycling programs, including the Countywide Household Hazardous and Electronic Waste (HHW/E-Waste) Management Program, which collected and managed over 7,219 tons of HHW/E-Waste in FY 2018-19.
+Countywide Household Hazardous and Electronic Waste (HHW/E-Waste) Management Program, which collected and managed over 7,066 tons of HHW/E-Waste in FY 2019-20.
 The HHW/E-Waste Program is being expanded by developing Reuse Centers at the two County-operated permanent collection centers.
 Other key programs include: